Fuzzing Deep Learning Compilers with HirGen: introduction

-In summary, we make the following contributions in this paper. \begin{itemize} \item This work introduces a new focus on testing the most bug-prone stage, high-level optimization, of DL compilers.
-We propose a computational graph generation algorithm and three test oracles to detect bugs of diverse root causes in the implementation of high-level optimization. \item We have implemented \techname{}, a fuzzing technique targeting at TVM. \techname{} is implemented by \linenum{} lines of C++ code.
-In total, it has detected \bugsnum{} bugs, of which \confirmedbugsnum{} have been confirmed, \fixedbugsnum{} have been fixed and \unknownbugsnum{} were previously unknown.
-Furthermore, we have conducted an experimental study to compare \techname{} with TVMfuzz and MT-DLComp, the state-of-the-art fuzzers that can cover high-level optimization stage.
-We have also discussed the utility of each component of \techname{}. \item We release \techname{}, bugs detected by \techname{} and evaluation data of this research at \\ \url{https://github.com/anonymousWork000/HIRFuzz}. \end{itemize}
+\myparagraph{Contribution} This study makes three major contributions. \begin{itemize}[leftmargin=8pt, topsep=0pt] \item This work introduces a new focus on testing the most bug-prone stage, high-level optimization, of DL compilers.
+We propose a computational graph generation algorithm and three test oracles to detect bugs of diverse root causes in high-level optimizations. \item We implement \techname{}, a fuzzing technique targeting at TVM.
+It has detected \bugsnum{} bugs, of which \confirmedbugsnum{} have been confirmed, \fixedbugsnum{} have been fixed, and \unknownbugsnum{} bugs were previously unknown.
+Among the \confirmedbugsnum{} confirmed bugs, 14 are highly related to high-level optimizations, and others are about low-level optimization and deployable code generation.
+Furthermore, our extensive evaluation shows that \techname{} outperform the state-of-the-art testing techniques. \item We release \techname{}, the details of detected bugs and experiment data at \url{https://github.com/haoyang9804/HirGen}. \end{itemize}